 3. Bird Island Basin

 This is another spot popular with wade anglers, but there is a nearby shop where you can rent a kayak for fishing on the water.
 Bird Island Basin is part of the Padre Island National Seashore.
-It has strict rules for parking your vehicle and illegal parking penalties can be harsh, so make sure that you pay attention and comply.
+It has strict regulations for parking your vehicle, and illegal parking penalties can be harsh, so make sure that you pay attention and comply with the rules.

 You can get a daily parking permit for five dollars or an annual parking permit for $10.
 If you plan to stay and fish more than two days, purchasing an annual parking permit makes the most sense.
 To get into the park itself, you must pay an additional $10 per week or $20 per year.